brlin-tw/taichung-hospital-consultation-room-called-patient-number-monitoring/README.md

   Explains how to use the `msgfmt` command to compile message catalog files into the binary format.
 * notify-send(1) manpage
   Explains how to use the `notify-send` command to send desktop notifications.

+## Licensing

+Unless otherwise noted(individual file's header/[REUSE DEP5](.reuse/dep5)), this product is licensed under [the 4.0 International version of the Creative Commons Attribution-ShareAlike license](https://creativecommons.org/licenses/by-sa/4.0/), or any of its more recent versions of your preference.

+This work complies to the [REUSE Specification](https://reuse.software/spec/), refer the [REUSE - Make licensing easy for everyone](https://reuse.software/) website for info regarding the licensing of this product.